-Fair value measurements discussed herein are based upon certain market assumptions and pertinent information available to management as of and during the year ended December 31, 2021, and 2020.
+Fair value measurements discussed herein are based upon certain market assumptions and pertinent information available to management as of and during the years ended December 31, 2022 and 2021.
 The carrying amount of accounts payable approximated fair value as they are short term in nature.
-The fair value of warrants issued for services are estimated based on the Black-Scholes model during the year ended December 31, 2021.
-The carrying value of notes payable and convertible notes payable approximated the estimated fair values due to their recent issuances.
-The estimated fair value of the warrants issued with the convertible notes and embedded features, represented Level 3 measurements.
+The fair value of warrants issued for services is estimated based on the Black-Scholes model during the years ended December 31, 2022 and 2021.
+The estimated fair value of the warrants issued with the convertible notes, warrants issued to underwriters and embedded features, represented Level 3 measurements.